adivea/YambolMoundAnalysis/README.md

 this repository contains the processing scripts, visualisation and bootstrapped analysis of Yambol mound data aggregate from years 2009-2022.
 This analysis serves as a baseline for the comparison of burial mound locational choices with other regions or among subsets.

+NOTE: scripts 00 - 01b have now been superseded by MoundsMeging2020 which contains all aggregation and streamlining of features ground truthed in and around Yambol regio.
+The notes here, nonetheless, and the scripts are functional.

 ## Script guide:

 * 00a - loads the features (mounds and other things from FAIMS) and enriches them with raster data (TPI, TRI, prom, elev, ...)

 * 00b - deduplicates spatial points that are 10m or closer as they are duplicates - revisits of the same feature in subsequent seasons.
 Often, the first time capture TRAP ID of the mounds is in AKB, so use the dd_early version if you need to X-ref with AKB.
 Otherwise later records may be more consistent with the post-2017 methodology so consider dd_later dataset for analysis.

-* 00c - enriches data with azimuth and distance to administrative village/zemlishte and crops by Yambol region for the purpose of AKB entry and submission
+* 00c - enriches 2022 data(310 features) with azimuth and distance to administrative village/zemlishte and crops by Yambol region for the purpose of AKB submission.
+A one-time application

 * 01a - wrangles mounds out of the feature dataset: by type, checks for duplicate attributes, streamlines attributes such as condition, type etc. to strip anotations, question marks, etc.